palikhov/dnd-5e-badooga-programs/Dungeons and Dragons/5eTools/Sample Markdown - DDEX1-02 - Secrets of Sokol Keep.md

 - Add up the total levels of all the characters
 - Divide the total by the number of characters
-- Round fractions of .5 or greater up; round frations of less than .5 down
+- Round fractions of .5 or greater up; round fractions of less than .5 down

 You've now determined the **average party level (APL)** for the adventure.
 To figure out the party strength for the adventure, consult the following table.